heptarch/heptarch.github.io/drafts/demon.md

 impossible object before her.

-A shape glows and hums in the dark: a bristling planetoid of spikes, planed like origami and scintillating as a jewel.
+A shape glows and hums in the dark: a bristling planetoid of spikes, planed like origami and symmetric as a jewel.
 Ellen gently pulls on a wire near her head.
 A pulley lurches, then another, then a third, and a cantilevered armature covered in coils and hissing ribbons of piping leans forward.